-Review to Action is a resource developed by the Association of Maternal and Child Health Programs (AMCHP) in partnership with the CDC Foundation and the CDC Division of Reproductive Health.
-Review to Action is a product of a larger initiative entitled, Building U.S. Capacity to Review and Prevent Maternal Deaths led by the CDC Foundation that also includes the Maternal Mortality Review Information Application, or MMRIA.
-This joint effort launched in January 2016.
+Review to Action is a resource developed as part of a partnership of the Association of Maternal and Child Health Programs (AMCHP) with the CDC Foundation and the CDC Division of Reproductive Health.
+Review to Action is a product of a larger 2016-2019 initiative, Building U.S. Capacity to Review and Prevent Maternal Deaths led by the CDC Foundation that also includes the Maternal Mortality Review Information Application, or MMRIA.
 The project is supported by funding from Merck, through an award agreement with its Merck for Mothers program.

 Do you have a question, comment, or feedback about the Review to Action website, or you can’t find something you’re looking for?